Jenny Wood speaks with Denver7 about parents talking to their kids about alcohol

 Gabi Mohr talks about SOMOS1 and helping Latinx youth

 Identifying predictive factors is a critical step in preventing substance use.
 After analyzing results from the Healthy Kids Colorado Survey, Gabriele (Gabi) Mohr and Joshua Duran founded SOMOS1, to combat a prevalent issue leading to increased tobacco use among Latinx youth: assimilation stress.
-On March 20, Nelson Garcia of 9News/KUSA observed a SOMOS1 meeting and interviewed Gabi, Joshua and students involved in helping their Latinx peers feel more connected to their motherland and resisting tobacco, vaping and other substance use, using resources from the Speak Now website.
-The story aired on KUSA on March 25, 2019.
+Nelson Garcia of 9News/KUSA observed a SOMOS1 meeting and interviewed co-founders Gabriela Mohr, Joshua Duran, and students involved in helping their Latinx peers feel more connected to each other and their heritage.
+The group offers support and tools to resist tobacco, vaping and other substance use, and Mohr recommends the Speak Now! website to parents and caregivers looking for tips in Spanish and English about talking with their kids about tobacco.

 David Arnold discusses why parents need to talk with their college-age young adults about cannabis use